CRM selection has become more difficult over the last several years, as many vendors have upped their game. The playing field has become more level.

 After a prioritized list of requirements has been developed, this information should be organized so that participants can rank vendors based on the ability of each vendor’s platform to meet the documented requirements.

 A ranking system can also serve as a general demonstration guide for vendors so they can make sure to address the highest priority requirements and address requirements in a logical sequence as they take the team through the details of their CRM platform.

 A ranking system should be focused on functionality and the ability of each prospective vendor platform to specifically address requirements, rather than on generalized features.

 Prospective vendors and/or their channel representatives should be pre-briefed on your organization’s current state and desired future state.
 They should understand your company’s functional areas and the roles within those functional areas.

 Ideally, each prospective vendor representative will deliver a customized demonstration of their solution.
 It’s up to each vendor to determine how much time they want to spend tailoring their demonstration system.

-However, it’s normally in a vendor’s best interest to provide as complete a picture as possible as to how their solution will solve your organization’s most important business issues.
+However, it’s normally in a vendor’s best interest to provide a complete picture as possible as to how their solution will solve your organization’s most important business issues.

 A single presentation by each vendor is not always enough.
 Vendors may need to research certain details and then follow up with you.
-A subsequent technical deep dive session may be needed in order for your team to develop an understanding of how legacy system integration requirements will be addressed, for example.
+A subsequent technical deep dive session may be needed for your team to understand how legacy system integration requirements will be addressed, for example.

 Step 6 – Select the CRM Solution